BlueInt32/elastic-search-for-newbies/README.md

           "type":"date",
           "format":"YYYY-MM-DD"
         }
-### Specifying storage of Properties
+### Specifying Property Storage behaviour
 ES is often used simultaneously with other database engines to provide search functionality on its side.
 By default, ES will store all the data defined in the mapping, but this can lead to a lot of redundancy.
-We can tell ES to disable the storage by default, and chose which property to store to reduce the memory allocated by the index.
+We can tell ES to disable the storage by default and chose which property to store to reduce the memory allocated by the index at the **Type** level :

+        POST my_blog
+        {
+          "mappings":{
+            "post":{
+              "_source":{
+                "enabled":false
+              },
+              "properties":{
+                "user_id":{
+                  "type":"integer",
+                  "store":true
+                },
+                ...
+              }
+            }
+          }
+        }
+This setting is useful especially when disk space is a real concern, but it makes documents trickier to retrieve and debug.

+### The _all setting
+By default, ES stores an additional property containing all the data from the properties, in our case "user_id", "user_text" and "user_date".
+This can be disabled to decrease the size of the index using the following setting, at the **Type** level like the storage setting :

+        POST my_blog
+        {
+          "mappings":{
+            "post":{
+              "_all":{
+                "enabled":false
+              },
+              "properties":{
+                ...
+              }
+            }
+          }
+        }

+## Routing and Aliases

+## Querying

+### Simple Query

+### Query DSL